-There are essentially two ways to modify instruction for students regardless of the location of the instruction.
+There are two primary ways to modify instruction for students regardless of the location of the instruction

-1. One way to modify is to simplify the product or task by reducing what the student has to do or focus on.
-When considering the lesson think about what will be reduced or simplified in regard to the Essential Knowledge and Skills and how the student can engage in the lesson given his present levels of academic performance (PLAAFPs).
-For Example, "5.4(A) identify prime and composite numbers", could be modified by requiring the student to identify numbers only through 10.

-2. Another way to modify products or tasks is to give the student the information necessary to complete the tasks.
-Essentially, you're filling in the cognitive deficits by giving student the information that students generally need to recall or apply on their own.
+- 1. Simplify the product or task by reducing what the student has to do or focus on.
+When considering the lesson think about what will be reduced or simplified in regard to the Essential Knowledge and Skills and how the student can engage in the lesson given his/her present levels of academic performance (PLAAFPs).
+For Example, "5.4(A) identify prime and composite numbers", could be modified by requiring the student to identify numbers only through 10. - 2.
+Give the student the information necessary to complete the tasks.
+Essentially, you're filling in the cognitive deficits by giving students the information that are generally needed to recall or apply on their own.
 Sometimes these supports look like accommodations.
 However, when knowledge is given or skills are applied FOR the student so they can engage in the intended learning objective this can be considered a modification.
-For example, "5.4(A) identify prime and composite numbers", could be modified by giving a student a chart with prime and composite numbers and having the student group numbers using his/he given chart would be a modification.
-Giving a student a blank chart with just one or two examples would be an accommodations to prompt the students memory.
+For example, "5.4(A) identify prime and composite numbers", could be modified by giving a student a chart with prime and composite numbers and having the student group numbers using his/her given chart would be a modification.
+Giving a student a blank chart with just one or two examples would be an accommodation to prompt the students memory.
 Click the picture below for a larger view of the flowchart.